-The Unique Student Identifier (known as a USI) is a reference number made up of a combination of ten numbers and letters.
-Students must have a USI, in order to be eligible for Commonwealth financial assistance, like FEE-HELP.
+Your Unique Student Identifier (USI) is a 10-digit alpha-numeric identifier assigned to you and is unique for each student.

+You must have a USI, in order to be eligible for Commonwealth financial assistance, like FEE-HELP.

 In order to be entitled to FEE-HELP, the student must have, and inform their provider of, their USI before the census date for the unit of study (excluding FEE-HELP provided by OUA).